How To Group Sheets In Google Sheets

 Why Group Sheets?

-Grouping sheets in Google Sheets can help you in several ways: (See Also: How To Add Labels To Chart In Google Sheets)
+Grouping sheets in Google Sheets can help you in several ways: (See Also: How Do I Highlight In Google Sheets)

 • Easier Navigation: With multiple sheets grouped together, you can quickly switch between related sheets without having to scroll through a long list of individual sheets.